Samantha Bee Let Stephen Colbert Know She Was a Car Thief

-Samantha Bee stopped by The Late Show on Tuesday night and did something unusual—she admitted to a felony.
+Samantha Bee stopped by The Late Show on Tuesday night and did something unusual—she talked about her wild youth.

 Bee, who was on The Late Show to promote her Full Frontal Puerto Rico special, attended March for Our Lives over the weekend, which started her on the path down memory lane and thinking back about what she was like as a teenager.
 “Stephen, I was stealing cars when I was 15 years old,” the comedian admitted to Stephen Colbert, reminiscing about her childhood in Canada.
 “I was a delinquent.”